Jonxthan/podcast/README.md

 ----------STORING EPISODES------------

-The API queries episodes stored in phpMyAdmin tables instead of Amazon S3 or Digital Ocean because I was more familiar with using it, but research has been initiated on both these services.
+The API queries episodes stored in phpMyAdmin tables instead of Amazon S3 or Digital Ocean because I was more familiar with using it, but research has been initiated on both services.

 -------------TESTS----------------